microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_app_svc/aks/aks_azure_apimgmt_arm_template/_index.md

     --parameters <The *azuredeploy.parameters.json* parameters file location>
     ```

-    > **Note: Make sure that you are using the same Azure resource group name as the one you've just used in the `azuredeploy.parameters.json` file**
+    > **NOTE: Make sure that you are using the same Azure resource group name as the one you've just used in the `azuredeploy.parameters.json` file**

     For example: